A step-by-step guide to disaster recovery planning

 The main difference is when each plan takes effect.
 A BCP focuses on keeping your organisation operational during the disaster and immediately after.
 A DRP focuses on how you respond after the event has happened, and most importantly, how your organisation returns to normal.
 For example, if your organisation’s headquarters are badly flooded, your BCP will suggest that all employees work remotely.
 However, this solution is only a temporary fix to the disaster.
 Therefore, the DRP will focus on how to get all employees back into a single office and how to replace all of the equipment that may have been damaged.

-Download our IT Disaster Recovery Plan template
+Download Your Free Disaster Recovery Plan Template Now